 Level 1: I don’t know you, like you, or trust you.
 What you say means little or nothing.
 Level 1 is reserved for complete strangers, the guy at the other table in Starbucks, and the person behind you in traffic.
 You do not know them, and you have no business listening to an opinion they provide positive or negative.
 Your response to anything they say is, Thank you.
 Nothing more, nothing less.

 You don’t know them, and they don’t know you.
 The person giving the review is judging you solely on their perception of your writing.
 Your writing is separate from you, outside of you, and two people can read the exact same words and have diametrically opposed opinions.
-These same two people can read your writing: one will love it and say it changed their life, the other will say it was a horrible example of writing.
-The same exact writing.
+These same two people can read your writing or do business with you: one will love it and say it changed their life, the other will say it was horrible.
+The same exact work.

 Perhaps you can see why keeping your emotions steady is important?